 - Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 8.
-Install the air filter case cover by installing the screws, and then install the rubber cap.

-9. Place the fuel tank in its original position, and then install the bolts.
+Install the air filter case cover by installing the screws. - 9.
+Place the fuel tank in its original position, and then install the bolts.

 - Before installing the fuel tank, make sure that the fuel hoses are not damaged.
 If any fuel hose is damaged, do not start the engine.
-Have a Yamaha dealer replace the hose, otherwise fuel may leak. - Make sure that the fuel hoses are properly connected and routed, and are not pinched. - Be sure to place the fuel tank breather/overflow hose in its original position.
+Have a Yamaha dealer replace the hose, otherwise fuel may leak. - Make sure that the fuel hoses are properly connected and routed, and are not pinched.

+Be sure to place the fuel tank breather/overflow hose in its original position.

-1. Fuel tank breather/overflow hose
+- 1. Fuel tank breather/overflow hose

-- 10. Install the panels. - 11.
-Install the rider seat.
+- 10. Install the panels.

+- 11. Install the rider seat.

-Adjusting the engine idling speed
+Checking the engine idling speed

-The engine idling speed must be checked and, if necessary, adjusted as follows at the intervals specified in the periodic maintenance and lubrication chart.
+The engine idling speed must be checked as follows and, if necessary, adjusted by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.